Ischia: From 1st century AD to 16th century

 Ischia suffered greatly in the struggles between the Angevin and Durazzo dynasties.
-It was taken by Carlo Durazzo in 1382, retaken by Louis II of Anjou in 1385 and captured yet again by Ladislaus of Naples in 1386; it was sacked by the fleet of the Antipope John XXIII under the command of Gaspare Cossa in 1410 only to be retaken by Ladislaus the following year.
+It was taken by Charles III of Naples in 1382, retaken by Louis II of Anjou in 1385 and captured yet again by Ladislaus of Naples in 1386; it was sacked by the fleet of the Antipope John XXIII under the command of Gaspare Cossa in 1410 only to be retaken by Ladislaus the following year.
 In 1422 Joan II gave the island to her adoptive son Alfonso V of Aragon, though, when he fell into disgrace, she retook it with the help of Genoa in 1424.
 In 1438 Alfonso reoccupied the castle, kicking out all the men and proclaiming it an Aragonese colony, marrying to his garrison the wives and daughters of the expelled.
-He set about building a bridge linking the castle to the rest of the island, and he carved out a large gallery, both of which are still to be seen today.
+He set about building a bridge linking the castle to the rest of the island and he carved out a large gallery, both of which are still to be seen today.
 In 1442, he gave the island to one of his favorites, Lucretia d'Alagno, who in turn entrusted the island's governance to her brother-in-law, Giovanni Torella.
 Upon the death of Alfonso in 1458, they returned the island to the Angevin side.
 Ferdinand I of Naples ordered Alessandro Sforza to chase Torella out of the castle and gave the island over, in 1462, to Garceraldo Requesens.
 In 1464, after a brief Torellan insurrection, Marino Caracciolo was set up as governor.

 In February 1495, with the arrival of Charles VIII, Ferdinand II landed on the island and took possession of the castle, and, after having killed the disloyal castellan Giusto di Candida with his own hands, left the island under the control of Innico d'Avalos, marquis of Pescara and Vasto, who ably defended the place from the French flotilla.
-With him came his sister Costanza and through them, they founded the D'Avalos dynasty, which would last on the island into the 18th century.
+With him came his sister Costanza and through them they founded the D'Avalos dynasty which would last on the island into the 18th century.

 16th–18th centuries

 Throughout the 16th century, the island suffered the incursions of pirates and Barbary privateers from North Africa: in 1543 and 1544 Hayreddin Barbarossa laid waste to the island, taking 4,000 prisoners in the process.
 In 1548 and 1552, Ischia was beset by his successor Dragut Rais.
-With the increasing rarity and diminishing severity of the piratical attacks later in the century and the construction of better defences, the islanders began to venture out of the castle, and it was then that the historic centre of the town of Ischia was begun.
+With the increasing rarity and diminishing severity of the piratical attacks later in the century and the construction of better defences, the islanders began to venture out of the castle and it was then that the historic centre of the town of Ischia was begun.
 Even so, many inhabitants still ended up slaves to the pirates, the last known being taken in 1796.
 During the 1647 revolution of Masaniello, there was an attempted rebellion against the feudal landowners.